How

 of each article is included written in writer's own words.
 Video

 presentation is 2 to 5 minutes.
-Presenter is comfortable with
+Presenter is comfortable with the

-in the report or ideas are clearly connected with the research.
+or ideas are clearly connected with the research.

 15: